 - Employment information

 Regardless of whether certain information is officially classified as sensitive or not, aim to protect all of your personal data as much as possible.
-Even personal data that seems nonsensitive can be combined with other information to reveal a more detailed picture of who you are.
-Avoid sharing sensitive information online; if you have to, use a VPN to encrypt and protect it.
+Avoid sharing sensitive information online whenever possible.
+When transmitting personal data is necessary, use secure websites and encrypted connections — such as those provided by a VPN — to reduce the risk of interception on unsecured networks.

 Examples of PII identifiers